Housework, Dirty Dishes, Complementarianism and Personal Anecdotes

 My older sister Marge (not her real name) had a live-in boyfriend for a long time.

-Although the boyfriend of hers, Roger, was usually not employed during the duration of their time together, and my sister would work 10 – 12 hours per day at her job, she would come home after a day at work to find Roger had not done a blessed thing while she was out.
+Although the boyfriend of hers, Roger (not his real name), was usually not employed during the duration of their time together, and my sister would work 10 – 12 hours per day at her job, she would come home after a day at work to find Roger had not done a blessed thing while she was out.

 Roger would not do laundry, scrub the bathroom, clean the carpets, dust furniture, pick up brik a brak around the house, and had to be nagged by her into taking the trash out once per week.